openemr/openemr/contrib/util/docker/README.md

 - https://localhost:9152 with SSL (with Nginx and PHP-FPM 7.1 with redis)
 - https://localhost:9153 with SSL (with Nginx and PHP-FPM 7.2 with redis)
 - https://localhost:9154 with SSL (with Nginx and PHP-FPM 7.3 with redis)
-- https://localhost:9154 with SSL (with Nginx and PHP-FPM 7.4 with redis) (Note redis is not yet working on the build; will keep trying)
+- https://localhost:9154 with SSL (with Nginx and PHP-FPM 7.4 with redis)

 **Step 4.** Setup up OpenEMR.
 The first time you run OpenEMR (and whenever you clear and replace your synchronized openemr directory and restart the development docker).
 On the main